Alejogb1/job-board/blog-data/how-to-send-a-record-to-kinesis-in-fire-and-forget-mode-with-aws-sdk-v3-for-nodejs.md

 });

 async function sendBatchToKinesisFireAndForget(streamName, records) {
   const params = {
-        Records: records.map(record => ({
+    Records: records.map((record) => ({
       Data: Buffer.from(record.data),
-          PartitionKey: record.partitionKey
+      PartitionKey: record.partitionKey,
     })),
     StreamName: streamName,
   };

   const command = new PutRecordsCommand(params);

-    // send the command without awaiting the response kinesisClient.send(command).catch(error => {
+  // send the command without awaiting the response kinesisClient.send(command).catch((error) => {
+    console.error(
-        console.error("error sending batch to kinesis, it is a fire-and-forget so beware:", error);
+      "error sending batch to kinesis, it is a fire-and-forget so beware:", error
+    );
     // here you can implement logging, or implement error mechanism
     // the important is you do not block
   });

   // same as above you can not return any information, because the action is
   // happening in the background
 }

 // example usage
 const streamName = "your-kinesis-stream-name"; // replace with your kinesis stream name const records = [
   { partitionKey: "my-partition-key-1", data: "data 1" },
   { partitionKey: "my-partition-key-2", data: "data 2" },
-  { partitionKey: "my-partition-key-1", data: "data 3" }
+  { partitionKey: "my-partition-key-1", data: "data 3" },
 ];

 sendBatchToKinesisFireAndForget(streamName, records);

 console.log("sent batch record in fire and forget mode");
 ```

 now, remember that with batching, you need to keep in mind the kinesis limits regarding the size of the records and the batch size. if you exceed those limits, the send operation will fail, or you might receive a throttling exception. the error handling in the catch block will catch the error, but the fire-and-forget approach will not allow you to resend those messages. you need to implement proper mechanisms for this. think of implementing an exponential backoff retry strategy. or moving the messages to a dead letter queue.

 one more point to consider, is that even though it's fire-and-forget, it's essential to have some kind of monitoring in place. kinesis has built-in cloudwatch metrics which are quite useful. you want to check things like `putrecordssuccess` or `putrecordsfailed` metrics. also setting up alarms is a good idea. if you are not monitoring, you could be losing data without knowing it. believe me i have had situations like that, i was losing important data for several hours, and it went unnoticed because the monitoring was not configured.

 and this is where my experience tells me to be extra careful. you do not want to lose the messages, so in a fire-and-forget scenario you need to implement proper error handling.